Our conductors

 Rein de Vries – A cappella choir

-Rein de Vries is an important constant factor in the history of GSMG Bragi: after having been a member for only two years, he became the conductor of the a-capella choir in 1980.
+Rein de Vries is an important constant factor in the history of GSMG Bragi: after having been a member for only two years, he became the conductor of the a-cappella choir in 1980.
 He has been an essential part of the association ever since, as the longest working conductor Bragi has ever known.
 During a tour abroad the a-cappela choir won gold at the International Youth Music Festival in Bratislava.

 Besides the a-capella choir, he also conducted the symphony choir for ten years; from March 1998 until 2008.
 At 25 years with Bragi, in December 2005, Rein de Vries was granted membership in the Order of Oranje-Nassau.